ciselab/CPS_repo_mining/analysis/grbl.md

 the last until a planner optimization (ala Jens Geisler) has been completed.
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Updates mostly in comments.

 ## Commit #12
 ### Hash